 It can be so challenging to navigate the transition between the “old way” and the “new way”, especially for organizations like Camp Fire & Camp Sealth with a long history and tightly held traditions.
 But Camp Fire has always been an organization based on inclusivity.
 The reckoning of our past and the ability to bring members of our community on this journey towards accountability is our responsibility.
-These actions are critical steps in our journey to address harmful practices, hearing past voices who have been silenced, and paving the way forward.
+These actions are critical steps in our journey to address harmful practices, hearing past voices that have been silenced, and paving the way forward.

 “Our hope is that our action steps as organization can serve as a learning opportunity for everyone, to support our work in building a more inclusive future without assigning blame or shame to those who unknowingly perpetuated harmful practices in the past.”

 Learn more about Cultural Appropriation & our efforts both locally & nationally:

 Help Advance Equity at Camp!